 Bord na Móna carried out a baseline ecological survey of all of its properties in 2009-2012 and developed habitat maps.
-As part of this exercise Drinagh Bog was originally surveyed in October of 2009, and re-surveyed in September of 2014, additional ecological walk-over surveys and visits have taken place at Drinagh Bog between 2014-2023 to inform rehabilitation planning and habitat maps have been updated, where required.
+As part of this exercise the whole extent of Drinagh Bog was originally surveyed in October of 2009, and re-surveyed in September of 2014, additional ecological walk-over surveys and visits have taken place at Drinagh Bog Phase 2 between 2023-2024 to inform rehabilitation planning and habitat maps have been updated, where required.
 This rehabilitation plan is informed by the original baseline survey as well as subsequent site walk-over surveys and visits, and updates to baseline data.

-Habitat mapping followed best-practise guidance from Smith et al. (2011).
+Habitat mapping followed best practice guidance from Smith et al. (2011).
 Map outputs including all habitat maps and target notes were produced using GIS software application packages (ArcGIS).
 General marginal habitats and other habitats that had not been modified significantly by industrial peat extraction were classified using Fossitt et al. (2000).
-Plant nomenclature for vascular plants follows Stace (2010), while mosses and liverworts nomenclature follows identification keys published by the British Bryological Society (2010).
-A more detailed Bord na Móna classification system was developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog -PB4).
+Plant nomenclature for vascular plants follows Stace (2019), while moss and liverwort nomenclature follow identification keys published by the British Bryological Society (2010).
+A more detailed Bord na Móna classification system was previously developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog - PB4).
 Much of the pioneer cutaway vegetation is still at an early stage of its development and cannot be assigned to Fossitt Level 3 categories yet.
+Updated habitat mapping will categorise any changes in habitat extent at Drinagh bog Phase 2.

-A detailed ecological baseline survey report for Drinagh Bog is contained in Appendix II.
+A detailed ecological survey report for the entire extent of Drinagh bog is contained in Appendix III.